yifeidong0/3D-Soft-Fixture/README.md

 ```
 ~/libfranka/build$ ./examples/generate_cartesian_pose_motion <robot-ip>
 ```

-## Additional Information
-1. Currently tested planners include PRM, RRT, RRTstar, RRTConnect, EST, FMT* and BIT*.
-But all planners in OMPL should work.
-Just add them in the set_planner API in PbOMPL class.

 ## Acknowledgement
 The code is partly built upon the repo - [pybullet_ompl](https://github.com/lyfkyle/pybullet_ompl.git), which provides interface to use OMPL for motion planning inside PyBullet.